mackron/dr_libs/README.md

-#About
+# About
-This is an experimental library for parsing assembly-like, programmable material files and generating shader code from those materials for use in 3D graphics APIs such as OpenGL.
+easy_draw is an experimental library for drawing 2D and 3D environments.
+This is still very early and experimental.

+easy_draw is split across a few different sub-libraries:
+ - easy_2d - for drawing 2D environments.
+No dependencies.
+ - easy_3d - for drawing 3D environments.
+Depends on easy_mtl.
+ - easy_mtl - for handling programmatic materials.

+---
+# easy_mtl
-The main reason I'm building this library is to experiment with an idea where materials are defined programmatically as a series of instructions, as opposed to static materials which are just made up of pre-defined variables.
+easy_mtl is an experimental library for parsing assembly-like, programmable material files and generating shader code from those materials for use in 3D graphics APIs such as OpenGL.
+The main goal is to experiment with the idea of having materials defined programmatically as a series of instructions, as opposed to static materials which are just made up of pre-defined variables.

+---
 # License
 This is free and unencumbered software released into the public domain.